The Complete Guide to Patellofemoral Pain Syndrome

 [Patellofemoral pain syndrome] is caused by imbalances in the forces controlling patellar tracking during knee flexion and extension, particularly with overloading of the joint.

-But the idea that tracking problems cause patellar pain has not been proven beyond a reasonable doubt.
-In fact, as I will show in the sections ahead, it’s incredibly difficult to even prove that these problems even coexist, let alone how much they have anything to do with each other … if anything at all.
+Unfortunately, the idea that tracking problems cause patellar pain has not been proven beyond a reasonable doubt.
+In fact, as I will show, it’s tough to even prove that tracking and pain coexist at all, let alone how much how strongly they correlate, or that tracking issues cause pain rather the other way around.
 Even stranger, it turns out that tracking problems are extremely difficult to even identify, let alone blame for anything.
-And as if this wasn’t enough trouble for the conventional wisdom, it turns out that even the “degeneration” of the kneecap’s cartilage is a scientific myth … a myth that probably has little or nothing to do with patellofemoral pain syndrome!

 Wow.
 That’s a lot of myths.